 Great Western Dockyard

-A mixed use scheme in an historic dockyard
+Mixed use scheme pays tribute to historic dockyard

 The apartments are provided in 3 principal blocks linked together with a series of low rise ‘sheds’ fronting onto the historic dockyard.
-The size, massing and location of the buildings being derived from the ‘Steamship Engine Works’ and ‘Mast Loft’ buildings built by Brunel in 1839 to facilitate construction of the SS Great Britain.
-We developed a modern industrial aesthetic and a limited pallet of carefully chosen materials, including pennant stone, brickwork, timber and zinc cladding and galvanised steel.
-These further enhance the character of the dockyard.
+The size, massing and location of the buildings are derived from the ‘steamship engine works’ and ‘mast loft’ buildings built by Brunel in 1839 to facilitate construction of the SS Great Britain.
+We developed a modern industrial aesthetic and a limited pallet of carefully chosen materials – including pennant stone, brickwork, timber and zinc cladding and galvanised steel – to further enhance the character of Bristol’s famous dockyard.